james-wallis/wallisconsultancy/_pages/dynamic/privacynotice.md

 4. **What is the legal basis for processing your personal data?**

-WallisFamilyMediation is the data controller (contact details below).
+Wallis Family Mediation is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

 ```
 * So that we can carry out your instructions to us.